getsentry/rrweb/README.md

 # Sentry rrweb Fork

 This repo is a fork of [rrweb](https://github.com/rrweb-io/rrweb).
 The purpose is to apply patches and bugfixes to rrweb and release Sentry-internal packages with our patches included.
+We do not provide support for these packages and make no guarantees in terms of semver and breaking changes.

 All credits and attribution for rrweb go to the original creators of the library and all its contributors.

 From this monorepo, Sentry maintains and publishes the following NPM packages: